ashok5141/DevSecOps-with-AWS/README.md

 # DevSecOps-with-AWS
-Detailed Overview of Implementing DevSecOps with AWS CodeCommit and Pipeline Using Snyk, SonarCloud, and OWASP ZAP Introduction
+Implementing DevSecOps with AWS CodeCommit and Pipeline Using Snyk, SonarCloud, and OWASP ZAP

 DevSecOps integrates security practices into the DevOps process, ensuring continuous security throughout the software development lifecycle.
 This overview details the implementation of a DevSecOps pipeline using AWS CodeCommit, AWS CodePipeline, Snyk, SonarCloud, and OWASP ZAP.

-Components and Tools
+#AWS Components and Tools
 AWS CodeCommit: A fully managed source control service that hosts secure Git-based repositories.
 AWS CodePipeline: A continuous integration and continuous delivery (CI/CD) service for fast and reliable application and infrastructure updates.
 Snyk: A developer-first security platform that automatically finds and fixes vulnerabilities in code and open-source dependencies.